Connect with others who understand.

 • Poor appetite

-Life circumstances, like undergoing treatment while working and raising children, also were found to increase fatigue in a study of people with breast cancer.
+Life circumstances, like undergoing treatment while working and raising children, can also contribute to fatigue.

 8 Strategies To Help Manage Fatigue

-When you discuss fatigue with your doctor, they will try to understand various aspects of your treatment, lifestyle, and overall health that may be contributing to your tiredness.
-Your doctor will ask questions to learn how fatigue is affecting your daily activities.
-You may be asked to rank your fatigue levels, and your doctor may order a blood test to check for anemia.
+When you discuss fatigue with your doctor, they’ll try to understand all the different factors related to your tiredness.
+Your doctor will ask questions to learn how fatigue affects your daily activities.
+You may be asked to rank your fatigue levels.
+Your doctor may order a blood test to check for anemia.

 1. Address Anemia Caused by Cancer Treatment